Union Bay, British Columbia

-Union Bay is south of Hart Creek on the east coast of central Vancouver Island, British Columbia.
+Union Bay is an unincorporated community located south of Hart Creek on the east coast of central Vancouver Island, British Columbia.
 This Comox Valley community on BC Highway 19A is by road about 93 km north of Nanaimo, and 14 km south of Courtenay.

 First Nations

 Prior to the 1780s smallpox epidemic, at least 3,000 Pentlatch people lived in more than 90 large villages and small settlements throughout the area.
 Taking advantage of the decimation, the Lekwiltok (Euclataws), from an unaffected northern region, attacked with muskets, massacring and driving the K'ómoks south.
 However, the 1862 smallpox equally ravaged the Lekwiltok.

 The 1946 Vancouver Island earthquake not only toppled chimneys in Union Bay, but also unearthed wooden posts in the sand and mud 15 km north, evidencing a former Pentlatch presence.
 During 2019–2020, excavations for a residential estate at the mouth of Hart (formerly Washer) Creek unearthed a number of Pentlatch human remains.

 The present K'ómoks First Nation comprises descendants of both the Pentlatch and K'ómoks peoples.